wildtreetech/advanced-computing-2018/install.md

 source activate adv-comp-18
 `

-To update your environment you can use :
+To update the `adv-comp-18` environment you can use :

 `
 conda env update -f environment.yml